ubclaunchpad/inertia/README.md

 $> inertia local init
 ```

-This will build a daemon image and `scp` it over to the test VPS.
-Setting up a `testvps` using `inertia local init` will now use this custom daemon.
+This will build a daemon image and `scp` it over to the test VPS, and use that image for the daemon when setting up `testvps` using `inertia local init`

 If you run into this error when deploying onto the `testvps`: